 Figure 1 shows the spatial distribution of major source sectors in the prior emissions estimate.
 Anthropogenic emissions for the United States, Mexico, and Canada are given by the spatially disaggregated (gridded) versions of the EPA GHGI for 2012 (Maasakkers et al., 2016), the INECC inventory for 2015 (Scarpelli et al., 2020), and the ECCC estimates for 2018 (Scarpelli et al., 2021), respectively.
 To account for changes in the distribution and magnitude of oil and natural gas emissions in the United States since 2012, we update the distribution of production fields using 2018 DrillingInfo data and scale the total natural gas production, transmission, processing, and distribution emissions to match 2018 emissions as reported in the 2020 GHGI.
 We also use the Environmental Defense Fund’s high-resolution inventory over the Permian basin for xxxx, one of the largest oil and natural gas producing regions in North America (Zhang et al., 2020).
 Because this inventory does not differentiate between oil and natural gas emissions due to the challenges of separating the sources, we treat oil and natural gas as a single sector in our analysis.
 All other anthropogenic emissions in the North American domain are provided by the EDGAR v4.3.2 global emission inventory for 2012 (?).
 Anthropogenic emissions are assumed aseasonal except for manure management and rice cultivation, for which we apply seasonal scaling factors as described by Maasakkers et al. (2016) and Zhang et al. (2016), respectively.

-Wetlands are the dominant natural source of methane emissions, but large uncertainties exist in the distribution and magnitude of wetland emissions (Bloom et al., xxxx).
+Wetlands are the dominant natural source of methane emissions, but large uncertainties exist in their distribution and magnitude (Bloom et al., xxxx).
 We address this uncertainty by including two wetland inventories in our inversion ensemble.
 Figure 1 (bottom right) shows the scaled and subsetted versions of the high performance WetCHARTs ensemble version 1.3.1 used (Ma et al. 2021).
 Previous inversions found a large overestimate of wetland methane emissions in the high-performance ensemble, particularly in the boreal wetlands (Lu et al., 2022).
 The scaled inventory decreases total wetland emissions by a factor of 4.04 based on a comparison of the ensemble to FLUXNET CH4, a network of eddy covariance tower data (Shuang et al., ????).
 The subsetted inventory removes two ensemble members that produce anomalously large emissions in the high northern latitudes in summer and fall (Lu et al. 202?).
 Other natural methane emission sources include open fires, termites, and geological seeps.
 We use the same emissions for these sources as in Lu et al. (2022).

 We assume uniform relative prior error standard deviations for emissions of between 50% and 100% for ach ensemble member.
 The 50% relative error lower bound follows previous inversions that optimized methane emissions over North America (Maasakkers et al., 2021; Lu et al., 2022).
 We increase errors up to 100% to account for displacement errors and increased error covariance at high resolution (Maasakkers et al. 2016).
 Ensemble members that optimize the boundary conditions use a base error standard deviation of 10 ppb, which is scaled by between 0.5 and 1 depending on the choice of grid cell prior error.
 We choose the prior error for each ensemble member as described in section 2.7.
 Although lognormal errors better represent the distribution of methane emissions and avoid negative posterior emissions (e.g., Maasakkers et al., 20?, Chen et al., 2022), the corresponding solution iteratively updates the Jacobian matrix, which is computationally prohibitive for our large observation and state vector dimensions (section 2.1).
 We instead use normal errors.
 In the absence of better information, we assume there is no error covariance.